YY-TMU/InPACT/README.md

 conda activate InPACT
 ```

-3. Test that InPACT command is available:
+3. The installation takes about 5 to 8 minutes.
+If installation was sucessfull, InPACT command is available:
 ```
 InPACT -h
 ```